Networked Media Open Specifications

 Synchronization source change

-When devices suffer a synchronization source change the externalSynchronizationStatus property MUST transition to a PartiallyUnhealthy state and stay there unless the following conditions apply:
+When devices suffer a synchronization source change the externalSynchronizationStatus property MUST temporarily transition to a PartiallyUnhealthy state.
+It can then return to a different state if the operating conditions match it more closely (returning to a healthier state MUST respect the requirements in the status reporting delay section).

 Receiver stream validation

-This includes the following specific items which cover the stream validation domain:
+NcReceiverMonitor includes the following specific items covering the stream validation domain:

 Receiver stream validation